jx11r/nixdots/.github/README.md

-Hi, welcome to my NixOS system, you're probably not looking for something related to Nix, in this repository I only have my base system and small configurations that I had in my [Arch Linux](https://github.com/jx11r/archdots) repository, I switched to NixOS because I wanted a reproducible system and to forget about many configuration files, with Nix I can have everything in one place, so it's easier to manage my dotfiles.
+Hi, welcome to my NixOS system, you're probably not looking for something related to Nix, in this repository I only have my base system and small configurations that I had in my [Arch Linux](https://github.com/jx11r/archdots) repository, I switched to NixOS because I wanted a reproducible system and to forget a lot configuration files, with Nix I can have everything in one place, so it's easier to manage my dotfiles.

 Finally, if you're looking for a specific config (check links), here's a list of my full setup: